virylon/AMU-Net/README.md

 * data.ipynb -- code for producing dataset from images
 * dataset.py -- code for loading dataset samples in Pytorch

-Connect E-mail (virylon@qq.com) for pre-trained model and code.
+Contact E-mail (virylon@qq.com) to obtain pre-trained model and code.